Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Characterization of Fundamental Scintillator Properties

 \subsubsection{Light emission time profile setup}

-To determine the light emission time profile, the setup for the characterization of the JUNO LS at the University of Milan was re-used \cite{Beretta2025}.
-It is composed of an UV-transparent glass cell of $\sim$3x3x3\,cm$^3$ in which the liquid scintillator is filled.
-Radioactive sources can be deployed by screwing them into the vessel, as shown in left panel of \autoref{fig:Milan-setup}.
-For all the measurements the cuvette was flushed with Nitrogen for more than 1\,h after filling to avoid potential oxygen-caused quenching of the time profiles.
-Furthermore, a slight overpressure of the N$_2$ ensures a protective inert atmosphere in the vessel during the measurements.\\
+To determine the scintillation light emission time profiles, the experimental setup previously developed for the characterization of the JUNO liquid scintillator at the University of Milan was employed~\cite{Beretta2025}.
+The apparatus consists of a UV-transparent glass cuvette with dimensions of approximately $3\times3\times3$\,cm$^3$, filled with the scintillator sample under investigation.
+Radioactive sources can be mounted directly onto the vessel via a threaded source holder, as shown in the left panel of \autoref{fig:Milan-setup}.

-Two PMTs are used to read out the scintillation light of the particle interactions.
-The first one is strongly coupled with the cuvette (called High Level PMT), while the second one (called Low Level PMT) is weakly coupled, by using a neutral density (ND) filter, allowing single photon counting.
-A detailed image of the PMT arrangement is shown in the right panel of \autoref{fig:Milan-setup}.
-The combination of a strongly and a weakly coupled PMT allows the usage of the well-established time correlated single photon counting (TCSPC) technique \cite{Bollinger, Marrodan, HansPhD}.
-To ensure that the mandatory single photon condition is satisfied during the measurements, the charge spectrum of the weakly coupled PMT is acquired \cite{Beretta2025}.
+To suppress oxygen-induced quenching effects, all samples were flushed with nitrogen gas for more than one hour after filling.
+During the measurements, a slight N$_2$ overpressure was maintained to ensure a stable inert atmosphere inside the cuvette.

+The scintillation light was detected using two PMTs with different optical coupling strengths.
+The first PMT, referred to as the High-Level PMT (HL-PMT), was strongly coupled to the scintillator cell and provided the trigger signal.
+The second PMT, referred to as the Low-Level PMT (LL-PMT), was optically attenuated using a neutral density filter such that it operated in the single-photon detection regime.
+A detailed view of the detector arrangement is shown in the right panel of \autoref{fig:Milan-setup}.

+This configuration enables the application of the well-established Time-Correlated Single Photon Counting (TCSPC) technique~\cite{Bollinger, Marrodan, HansPhD}.
+To verify the validity of the required single-photon condition, the charge spectrum of the weakly coupled PMT was continuously monitored during the measurements~\cite{Beretta2025}.

-The time response of the setup (IRF: Instrumental Response Function) is characterized in situ by the usage of a diode laser (EPL-405) with a typical pulse width of $\sim$70\,ps.
-For the PMTs used in the setup the sharp light pulse can be treated as a delta function and thus enabling a direct characterization of the instrumental response of the LS detector (for further details see \cite{Beretta2025}).
-The setup reaches an intrinsic time resolution for the TCSPC of $\sim$0.45\,ns \cite{Beretta2025}.
-To further enhance the purity of the time profile samples, the experimental setup is placed inside a muon veto system, composed of two 500\,mm\,×\,500\,mm\,×\,20\,mm EJ-200 plastic scintillator detectors.
+The instrumental response function (IRF) was characterized in situ using a pulsed EPL-405 diode laser with a typical pulse width of approximately 70\,ps.
+For the PMTs employed in this work, the laser signal can be approximated as a delta-like excitation pulse, thereby enabling a direct measurement of the detector response function~\cite{Beretta2025}.
+The intrinsic time resolution of the TCSPC system is approximately 0.45\,ns~\cite{Beretta2025}.

+To suppress contamination from cosmic-ray-induced background events, the measurements were performed inside a muon veto system consisting of two EJ-200 plastic scintillator panels with dimensions of $500\,\mathrm{mm}\times500\,\mathrm{mm}\times20\,\mathrm{mm}$.